Lajas, Puerto Rico: Festivals and events

 Lajas celebrates its patron saint festival in February.
 The Fiestas Patronales de Nuestra Señora de la Candelaria is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Tito Rojas, and Arcángel.

 Other festivals and events celebrated in Lajas include: